Felony to Misdemeanor Reduction in GBI DUI Cases in Los Angeles

-Further, in Feyer, the court also said that a court can not “decline to apply 17(b)(3) provisions to a felony solely because an additional factual finding related to sentencing is present”.
-In other words, the court’s discretion in refusing to felony to a misdemeanor reduction is limited by the legislature who, when declaring an offense to be a wobbler, intended for defendants to get the benefits of reduction upon completion of probation!
+In Feyer, the court also said that they can not “decline to apply 17(b)(3) provisions to a felony solely because an additional factual finding related to sentencing is present”.
+In other words, the court’s discretion in refusing to a felony to a misdemeanor reduction is limited by the legislature who, when declaring an offense to be a wobbler, intended for defendants to get the benefits of reduction upon completion of probation!

 In contrast, under People v.
 Elder, DUI with more than 1 victim can be enhanced so that a defendant can get consecutive 3 years terms for each GBI count for each victim.
 If you are accused of a DUI with 2 victims and 2 counts of GBI, you can be sentenced to 9 years in the state prison at 85%.
 As you see, this is a very serious accusation that must be fought in court.

 If you are charged with a felony DUI in Los Angeles or have a felony DUI on your record that you would like to dismiss pursuant to Penal Code Section 1203.4 or would like a felony to misdemeanor reduction, please contact us at (818) 921 7744 to talk to a defense attorney in Los Angeles.

 If I have 1 day credit and then sentenced to 60 days in jail do I then get 2 days credited abd how long would I end up having to do with the 2 days credit would I even be remanded ?